“Your Peace of Mind" Part 4

 Supporting Dementia

-At the end of this feature, we explain more about our own Dementia Support Programme and how it might help you and your family.
+At the end of this feature, we explain more about our own Dementia Support Programme and how it might help guide you and your family.

 Dementia Friendly Environments